Jain-Naman/Data-Analytics-Project/README.md

 - Set the number of units in each layer to 64, 64 and 32 respectively.
 - Set the activation to be "relu".
 - Set the optimizer as adam with a learning rate of 0.001.
-- Fit the model to the training data for 200 epochs.
+- Fit the model to the training data for 200 epochs."# Data-Analytics-Project"